-A number of people, whilst not needing to attend a committee, need to be kept informed of the committee's business (e.g. Programme Support Co-coordinators) and copies of committee papers may be sent to these people for information.
+A number of people, whilst not needing to attend a committee, need to be kept informed of the committee's business (e.g. Executive Assistant to the President & Principal) and copies of committee papers may be sent to these people for information.
 The Secretary should review this list periodically to ensure that the copy addressees remain valid.